How to Start Investing in Rental Properties

 With multi-unit properties, you’ll most likely produce a larger cash flow than you would with a traditional single-family home.
 However, you'll have to pay for some of the utilities along with lawn maintenance and other additional costs.
 While you have the opportunity to rent out to more tenants, you also face a larger turnover rate.
 Multi-unit properties can range from larger homes broken up into condos-style housing to apartment buildings.

-Vacation rentals or AIRBNB’s are the latest trend in rental property investing.
-Depending on the location, many investors are able to make more money renting out their properties short term as a mini hotel than an actual long term living situation.
+Vacation rentals or AirBnb’s are the latest trend in rental property investing.
+Depending on the location, many investors are able to make more money renting out their properties short term as a mini hotel than an actual long term living situation, also some people buy AirBnb stocks to even earn more aside from having their properties rented.
 Do your research on your local market and zoning laws beforehand to make sure this rental property type is allowed.

 Property Management Requirements and Options